top of page

 Terrain Attributes

-Cards may include terrain-related attributes such as Landlocked, Fireproof, Frostproof, Wild, and Desert.
+Cards may include terrain-related attributes such as Amphibious, Fireproof, Frostproof, Landlocked, Nomadic, Traction, and Wild.
 Their effects are described in the following terrain section.

 Terrain